Woodhall III Vineyard

 Woodhall continues to perform advanced "vine to wine" research to meet the core mission of OWRI.
 Current projects include research on rootstocks, canopy management, crop load, herbicide efficacy and tolerance, grapevine trunk disease prevention, and wildfire smoke exposure impacts, among others.
 Also, the location provides the OSU teaching and outreach programs in viticulture and enology an important opportunity to train on basic skills, learn new insights from research, and visually see the impacts of long-term research that is not available in commercial vineyards in the region.

-The winery also plays a key role in supporting viticulture and enology research and education, serving as a critical component in the training of future Oregon winemakers through classes, training, and research.
+The Oregon State University Research Winery is a key component of the Oregon Wine Research Institute "vine to wine" approach to research.
+It is a functional, OLCC-licensed winery, located on the northwest side of OSU's campus in Corvallis.
+The winery plays a key role in supporting viticulture and enology research and education, serving as a critical component in the training of future Oregon winemakers through classes, training, and research.